Family Run Organizations

 What do family-run organizations do?

-o learn FROs provide a variety of services and supports to help families navigate complex service systems, access necessary resources, and develop the knowledge and skills they need to improve their lives and the lives of their children.
+FROs provide a variety of services and supports to help families navigate complex service systems, access necessary resources, and develop the knowledge and skills they need to improve their lives and the lives of their children.
 To ensure that services and supports meet the needs of youth and families, family-run organizations play a wide range of pivotal roles in preparing and supporting families to participate in the service, agency and policy arenas.
 Examples include providing peer support and navigation for families and youth, delivering training and workforce development for professionals across child-serving systems, participating in continuous quality improvement processes, serving as members of care coordination teams, and informing public policy decisions.
 Watch the videos below to learn more about some of their work.

 A 2019 survey of family-run organizations conducted by FREDLA showed that: